 The Short Inca Trail to Machu Picchu is a great option for those who want to hike to Machu Picchu but don't have the time for the longer 4-day Classic Inca Trail trek.
-The trail is only 2 days long and includes stops at the incredible archaeological sites of Chachabamba, Wiñaywayna, and the Sungate (Intipunku).
+This trail takes only 2 days and includes stops at the incredible archaeological sites of Chachabamba, Wiñaywayna, and the Sungate (Intipunku).
 You'll also spend a night in a comfortable hotel in Machu Picchu Pueblo (Aguas Calientes), so you can explore the ancient citadel at your leisure the next day.

-The highest point on the Short Inca Trail is the Sungate, located at 2708 m or 8884 ft., this altitude is lower than Cusco.
-Ftom this, hikers in the Inca Trail 2 days will not have issues with altitude.
+During the Short Inca trail, youw ill be hiking at a lower altitude than Cusco city.
+The highest point on the Short 2-day Inca Trail hike is the Sungate, located at 2708 m or 8884 ft.
+Hikers on the Short Inca Trail Tour will not have issues with altitude.

 - Cusco is located at 3,399 m or 11151 ft.